ImageMagick/Usage-Markdown/photos/index.md

 The real problem with this specific example, is the 'key color' is so close to a normal skin color you are really just asking for trouble!
 This is why people using this technique use 'green' and 'blue' screens, as those colors are as different as possible from 'skin' color of people in front of the screen.

 Note that you are better off NOT using JPEG as your source or working images.
-Really JPEG should only be used for your final images only!
+Really JPEG should only be used for your final images!
 This is part of the reason why so many 'mask defects' was generated in the first place.

 ### Green Screen {#green_screen}

 *FUTURE: example, using Chroma Key Masking of a 'green screen background'.
-Expanded from the wikipedia artical, [Chroma Key](http://en.wikipedia.org/wiki/Chroma_key)*
+Expanded from the wikipedia article, [Chroma Key](http://en.wikipedia.org/wiki/Chroma_key)*

 Real problems in 'green screen' handling is the 'color spill', with fine light color hair (blonde) and semi-transparent areas producing the worse color spill effects.